 How to get the most out of our segmentation feature

-When using custom fields, the data you choose to collect should be unlikely to change very often and is information that you need for all contacts.
+When using custom fields, the data you choose to collect should be data that is unlikely to change very often, and that you need for all contacts.

-There’s a few ways we recommend you start collecting that data.
+There’s a few ways we recommend you start collecting this data.

-Aside from name and email address, take some time to think which one other piece of data will make the biggest impact to your marketing messages.
-And add a corresponding input field to your sign up form.
+Aside from name and email address, take some time to think about which one other piece of data will make the biggest impact to your marketing messages.
+And add a corresponding input field to your sign-up form.